TripIt Blog

 2. Request delivery to your home or accommodation

 Make sure to leave your contact information so the airline can contact you with updates.
-Most airlines will hand-deliver your luggage to your home or hotel once it arrives.
+Most airlines will hand-deliver your luggage to your home or accommodations once it arrives.

 If the agent doesn’t mention this delivery option, ask before you leave the airport.
 It can save you another trip to the airport just to claim your luggage.
 This can obviously be especially helpful if you are pressed for time while on a business trip.